 Material GRI topics Objectives 2023 Achievements 2023 Status GRI 404: Training and Education Foster our systematic talent management approach to develop and retain people with the capabilities and commitment needed to power current and future success.
 Build a robust talent and future-leader pipeline for a purpose-driven organization.
 Emphasize future-skills development, including digital literacy and agile working practices.
 Support ongoing personal growth with emphasis on employee resilience and health and wellbeing for all employees.
 Sustain our high-performance culture with a performance management approach that is easy to understand, with specific goals, regular feedback, transparent reviews, and with a clear link to reward/recognition.
 Ensure that our leaders have the resources to live up to our purpose, embrace an agile mindset and the UBS culture and are empowered (and empower others) to create impact and growth in an age of agile and digital transformation.
 Ran annual talent and succession reviews to ensure strong talent pipelines and succession plans.
 Offered group-wide talent programs, supplemented by specific programs in business divisions, functions and regions targeting senior leaders to junior talent, along with women and employees from diverse backgrounds.
 Offered various training and development activities through our UBS University, such as client advisor certification and regulatory, business, and line manager training, alongside topics such as culture, sustainable finance, data literacy, agile, and well-being.
 Credit Suisse employees transitioned to the UBS University platform in January 2024.
 Invested more than USD 92 million in training in 2023, with permanent employees completing more than 2.3 million learning activities (including mandatory training), an average of 1.91 training days per employee.
 Supported employee health and well-being with a range of programs, benefits and resources, along with a bespoke eLearning curriculum, aimed at helping employees manage their health, foster well-being and resilience, and support the firm's sustainability.
 Helped employees across the combined organization adapt to changes related to the integration, with guidelines and instructor-led sessions on managing organizational change, uncertainty, and resilience.
 Ran a combined fully integrated performance management approach reflecting our strategy and supporting our high-performance culture.
 We set both performance- and behavior-related objectives, enabled regular feedback with our embedded Feedback app and supported fair and transparent decision-making through self- and line manager reviews, along with additional management discussions to validate performance.
 Registered more than 296,330 instances of feedback across the combined organization by the end of 2023, and 100% of eligible employees received a performance review for the year.
-Offered targeted development for new line manage Client experience Client needs Client needs слете ехрепенсе Ensure the personalized, relevant, timely and seamless processing of client requests by coaching, supporting and giving guidance to client servicing units.
-Enhanced support to client service units by adapting the complaints-handling process (intensified collaboration with CSS Quality Management team and dedicated instruction to all new Quality Feedback Managers in the Originations).
-Achieved Develop and implement a BOT to provide subject-matter experts directly with relevant client feedback to be included in the development of products and processes according to client needs.
-Due to Credit Suisse integration the BOT resources allocation was reprioritized.
+Offered targeted development for new line manage Client experience Client needs Client experience Ensure the personalized, relevant, timely and seamless processing of client requests by coaching, supporting and giving guidance to client servicing units.
+Develop and implement a BOT to provide subject-matter experts directly with relevant client Client needs - Enhanced support to client service units by adapting the complaints-handling process (intensified collaboration with CSS Quality Management team and dedicated instruction to all new Quality Feedback Managers in the Originations).
+Achieved Due to Credit Suisse integration the BOT resources allocation was reprioritized.
 To be reviewed in 2024.
-On track Commercial aspirations ommercial aspirations Make progress toward our aspiration of more than USD 6 trillion invested assets across Global Wealth Management, Asset Management and Personal & Corporate Banking.
-More than 5% growth in net new fee-generating assets of Global Wealth Management.1 Commercial aspirations - Invested assets across the divisions reached USD 5,714 billion in FY23. - Generated USD 131.7 billion in Net New Assets in 2023.
+On track Commercial aspirations Achieved Make progress toward our aspiration of more than USD 6 trillion invested assets across Global Wealth Management, Asset Management and Personal & Corporate Banking.
+More than 5% growth in net new fee-generating assets of Global Wealth Management.1 Commercial aspirations Invested assets across the divisions reached USD 5,714 billion in FY23.
+Generated USD 131.7 billion in Net New Assets in 2023.